dennissxz/data-science-handbook/13-statistics/23-common-tests.md

 | Independent with unequal variance | $\frac{\left( \bar{X}-\bar{Y} \right)-\left(\mu_{X}-\mu_{Y}\right)}{\sqrt{\frac{S_{X}^{2}}{n}+\frac{S_{Y}^{2}}{m}}}$ | / | $\stackrel{\mathcal{D}}{\longrightarrow} t_v$ |

-## ANOVA
+## Multi-sample Mean Tests

-Analysis of variance is used to compare several univariate sample means.
+Analysis of variance (ANOVA) is used to compare several univariate sample means.
 For instance, in the plot below, we have five levels and observed the response $y$.
 We are interested in whether the five means are equal.

 :::{figure} test-one-way
 <img src="../imgs/test-one-way.png" width = "70%" alt=""/>